Isaac-Svi/gallery-slider-js/README.md

 ```

-* Last tag provides animation to the gallery's components
+* Last tag provides animation to the gallery's components.
+Of course, if you followed the asynchronous method above to add this script, you don't have to add the following a second time.
 ```html
 <script src="https://rawcdn.githack.com/Isaac-Svi/gallery-slider-js/30816dc878d55a1205a3fd08d607ee4105eeaf39/script.js"></script>
 ```